Sweet Potato Vine Plants

 Problems with Potato Vine

 Fungus and mold will kill this plant.
 Check underneath the plant’s large leaves for mold or white fungus.
-You can cut out the fungus or mold and place it in a plastic bag and throw it in the trash bin.
+You can cut out the fungus or mold place it in a plastic bag and throw it in the trash bin.
 Then spray with a good fungus control fungicide.
 These plants grow extremely fast growing and trimming them way back is a good solution as they will grow back in no time at all.
 Neem oil is a good fungicide to use and is an organic substitute.

 If you see numerous holes in the leaves of the plant, there is a good chance snails or slugs are present especially if it is placed in the shade and or wet conditions during the summer months.